slatedocs/slate/source/devices/FONA.md

 # Adafruit FONA MiniGSM

-In this tutorial we'll explain how to send analog values to Ubidots using the FONA module.
+In this tutorial we’ll explain how to send analog values to Ubidots using the FONA module.

 ## Introduction